ahelsing/geni-tools/doc/CreatingBinaries.md

 * Run `omni.py -o getusercred`
 * Run `omni.py -a ig-gpo getversion`

-### Create release diretories
+### Create release directories
 * `mkdir -p ~/omniTools/omniTools-9.9` (fixing numbers)
-Note that the top level direcotry must not have the name of the final volume, and is encoded in `makeMacdmg.sh`.
+* Note that the top level directory must not have the name of the final volume, and is encoded in `makeMacdmg.sh`.

 ### Change icon for directory
 Change the icon for the `omniTools-9.9` directory to `OmniGraphic.png`: